June 21, 2018

 How did you do this before you had the Hither Green studio?

 W: Tom had his studio in Hackney Wick, so I used to go after work and print t-shirts there.
-It was missions in those days because I lived in Clapham.
-But I didn’t really care because I wanted to do it, so it didn’t seem long to me at the time.
+It was missions in those days, because I lived in Clapham.
+But I didn’t really care, because I wanted to do it, so it didn’t seem long to me at the time.
 It felt like I had a place I could go and print, when Tom and these lot were just hooking it up.
-So it’s not long for me to travel an hour across town to do that.

 T: Before all those studios got properly fixed in and sealed up we used to have to bag up all of our stuff and take it up onto the mezzanines that were built.
 Cover it all with tarpaulin, and sit there for the entire night while the rave happened, so no one came up there and stole shit and fucked shit up.
 We got to party, kind of.
 It was fun.